Tsutomu Yamaguchi – Survived 2 atomic bombs

 After making their way through the rubble they eventually came to the train station which through pure luck hadn’t been touched.
 The plan was to evacuate the city so being allowed to leave wasn’t an issue and the train network operated constantly to get as many people out as it could.
 Yamaguchi boarded a train headed for Nagasaki and settled in for the overnight journey beside dozens of other burnt and wounded survivors.

-Yamaguchi arrived in Nagasaki on 8 August, and went straight home to see his wife and child, both of which were unharmed.
-The hospitals of Japan weren’t equipped to deal with the aftermath of a nuclear explosion in a major city, and so Yamaguchi was unable to receive any real treatment and ended up with nothing more than some bandages.
-Despite his wounds he still got out of bed the next day and went into work at the Mitsubishi’s Nagasaki branch.
+Yamaguchi arrived in Nagasaki on 8 August and went straight home to see his wife and child, both of which were unharmed.
+The hospitals of Japan weren’t equipped to deal with the aftermath of a nuclear explosion in a major city, so Yamaguchi was unable to receive any real treatment and ended up with nothing more than some bandages.
+Despite his wounds, he still got out of bed the next day and went to work at the Mitsubishi’s Nagasaki branch.

 Unknown to everyone in Japan, the bombing in Hiroshima wasn’t a one-off and the Enola Gay had taken off earlier that day from an airbase on the Pacific island of Tinian carrying another bomb called “Little Boy”.